Hager-elhwarii/Ultimate-Html-Interview-Questions/README.md

 * `inline-flex`: It displays the flex container as an inline element while its content follows the flexbox properties.
 * `grid`: It displays the HTML elements as a grid container.
 * `none`: Using this property we can hide the HTML element.

+## Q. What is the difference between `display: none`, `visibility: hidden` and `opacity:  0` when used as attributes to the HTML element?

+* `display: none`:
+  - Completely removes and doesn't render the element.
+  - No space is reserved, and it's non-interactive.

+* `visibility: hidden`:
+  - Hides the element but still occupies space.
+  - The element remains interactive, affecting layout.

+* `opacity: 0`:
+  - Renders the element transparent.
+  - Space is reserved, and it remains interactive.

 ## Q. ***Name 5 common block-level and inline HTML elements?***